Arseni1919/Learnig_Deploy_Flask_to_Heroku/README.md

 ## About

+Heroku makes building and deploying applications really friendly for developers.
-Heroku removes much of the infrastructure burden related to building and running web applications, allowing you to focus on creating an awesome app.
+It removes much of the burden related to building and running web applications, taking care of most infrastructure details and letting you focus on creating and improving the app.
+Some of the details handled by Heroku include:

+- Provisioning HTTPS certificates
+- Managing DNS records
+- Running and maintaining servers

 ## Process